 The Organization maintains a cash balance at Five Star Bank.
 Accounts at the bank are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2020, the Organization's uninsured cash balances totaled \$0.
+At December 31, 2021, the Organization's uninsured cash balances totaled \$0.

-The Organization has a policy that when the cash balance exceeds \$250,000, the Organization moves the excess funds into a Certificate of Deposit Account Registry Service (CDARS) account.
+The Organization has a policy that when the cash balance exceeds \$250,000, the Organization moves the excess funds into a savings account.
 This extends the FDIC insurance to those excess funds.